Damien Thorn: Omen III: The Final Conflict

 By the events of Omen III: The Final Conflict, Damien eventually took over his uncle's company and turned it into a global business corporation.
 He is revealed to have attended Oxford, and the adult Damien arranges his appointment as Ambassador to Great Britain and overseer of the United Nations Youth Associations.
 But his reason for taking on his father's former ambassadorial position is that Britain is where the Second Coming will occur during an alignment in the Cassiopeia constellation and he needs to find and kill the Christ-child before his power completely wanes.
 While Damien deals with attempts on his life by a group of monks under the leadership of Father DeCarlo, each of whom possess a dagger of Megiddo salvaged from the ruins of the Thorn museum, Damien has his numerous followers kill every male British child born on the morning of March 24, when the celestial alignment occurred.
 But the Christ-child is revealed to have eluded Damien's followers.
 Another hindrance to his dominion comes from journalist Kate Reynolds and her adolescent son Peter.
 Damien's interest in them proves to be his undoing.
 When DeCarlo lures Damien to the ruins of an old abbey under the pretence that the Christ-child is there, he attempts to kill Damien with the last remaining dagger, but Damien uses Peter as a shield and Peter is stabbed instead.
 As Damien searches through the abbey for the Christ-child, Kate ambushes him and stabs him in the back with the dagger, ultimately killing him.
 Damien lives long enough to see a vision of Christ and dies telling him that he has won nothing.

 Omen IV: The Awakening

 In Omen IV: The Awakening, Damien is revealed to have a biological child in Delia, who was originally assumed to be the Antichrist reborn.
 According to the plot of the previous film, the Kingdom of Christ began much earlier and Armageddon was not prevented, but only delayed.
 However, the Satanists who are responsible for orchestrating Delia's birth reveal that she is actually the protector of the new Antichrist, her embryonic twin brother (which is very similar to Second Coming, but from the side of evil), who was inside her body before being transferred into Delia's adoptive mother Karen York.
 The newborn Alexander York survives his mother's death, after which he, Delia, and their father Gene attend Karen's funeral.

+Damien

+In the series which serves as a direct follow-up to 1976's The Omen, ignoring the film's sequels, Damien is an adult war photographer who has forgotten his Satanic past.
+Ann Ruthledge, the CEO of Armitage Global has protected Damien all his life and helps him embrace his Antichrist side.